GiAnjos/Data-Analysis-Case/README.md

 ![image](https://github.com/GiAnjos/Data-Analysis-Case/assets/93729823/1cefa121-2613-49a6-a7c0-13b508ccb35d)

 Finally, in this repository you can also find a dashboard created with Dash/Plotly with all the analysis made before.
-To run the dashboard you must have all the files from the assets folder and just run the "app_v12.ipynb".
+To run the dashboard you must have all the files from the assets folder and just run the "app.ipynb".

 The app should open like this: